White elephant sale

 A white elephant sale is a collection of used items being sold, much akin to a yard sale or garage sale, often as a fund-raiser for a cause.

 Etymology

 The term "white elephant" refers to an extravagant but burdensome gift that cannot be easily disposed of, based on the legend of the King of Siam giving rare albino elephants to courtiers who had displeased him, that they might be ruined by the animals' upkeep costs.

-A "white elephant sale" sells items that retain some value but have no intrinsic use; items are often referred to as white elephants.
+A "white elephant sale" sells items that retain some sentimental value but have no intrinsic use; items are often referred to as white elephants.
 Such items may still find buyers but their resale value is hard to estimate.

 Description

 White elephant sales are typically organized by non-profit organizations such as churches and schools to raise money for a charity cause or a special occasion like Easter or Mother's Day.
 They operate in a manner similar to many non-profit thrift shops.
 Members or friends of the organization holding the white elephant sale will donate old items which they no longer use, or otherwise no longer care to own.

 After items have been collected, a sale will be held, usually lasting more than one day in a public fête style.
 Volunteers often run checkouts, and organize the items to be sold.
 Items are sold at low prices, as many are obsolete, or useful to only certain people, and would not otherwise be sold.

 White elephant sales are often useful to buyers and collectors, because they provide a way to purchase older and harder to find items.
 In the days before online auction and trading websites, white elephant sales, along with thrift stores, yard sales and pawn shops were popular ways to procure collectibles and odd items not available in retail stores.